dwp/design-system/app/views/components/timeline/README.md

 ## How it works

-The timeline should display in chronological order with the newest item appearing at the top of the list.
+The timeline should display in chronological order, with the newest item appearing at the top of the list.

-Show all entries in the timeline in a list.
+You should show all entries in the timeline in a list.
 You should not use a reveal to hide entries from the user.

-If a timeline entry has more information attached to it this should be linked to from the timeline and shown on a separate page.
+If a timeline entry has more information that needs to be shown or attached to it you should provide a link in the timeline entry and show the information on a separate page.

 ## Research on this pattern